JB-26/website-portfolio/src/blog/2023-04-21-house-six-months.md

 **Research**

 So the windows I have in my bedroom are so unique that they have their own _unique serial numbers_.
 Yes, that's not a lie.
 Each window has their own unique serial number (no firmware thankfully, yet).
 And if you guessed if these special windows require special blinds then you are correct, and the special blinds are very expensive.

+**Focus on the essentials**

+When I first moved in, I didn't really know what room to work on first.
+So I decided to work on the essential rooms first (like the main bedroom having a bed to sleep in, etc).
+Once that had been done and I could live day to day I shifted my focus on quality of life improvements.

+**Make time for yourself**

+You can get burnout on constantly working on furniture etc, so do take a break.
+It's something I've learnt the hard way.

+**Accept help**

+This is another lesson that I've learnt the hard way.
+Sometimes, you need to accept help.
+And getting help can get jobs done quicker.
+Plus, it's good to get the perspective from someone else.

+**More time on the blog and hobby projects?**

+I'm hoping I get some more time to myself.
+It's been a very busy six months and as more of the jobs I need to do around the house go down, I hope I can spend some time enjoying living in my house.

+I'm tempted to book a two week holiday so I can focus tackle the bigger jobs and hopefully take some time off to relax.
+I haven't even looked at updating the F1 2023 Data Analysis project or PyTorch, so that's something I want to look at.
+Plus, I've got several in progress blog posts that I'd like to finish!

+And that's a wrap on this short blog post.
+Hopefully I'll post some more interesting content in the near future.

+See you next time 👋